Do Go On - 345 - Dame Julie Andrews

 Thanks for that.

-Still, it would have been nice to go into it not knowing anything, but okay.
+Still, it would be nice to go into it, not knowing anything.

 Beautiful.